luxfi/cli/cmd/commands.md

---cluster string          operate on the given cluster --devnet                  operate on a devnet network --endpoint string         use the given endpoint for network operations -e, --ewoq                use ewoq key [fuji/devnet only] -f, --fuji                testnet           operate on fuji (alias to testnet -h, --help                help for changeWeight
+--cluster string          operate on the given cluster --devnet                  operate on a devnet network --endpoint string         use the given endpoint for network operations -e, --ewoq                use ewoq key [testnet/devnet only] -f, --testnet                testnet           operate on testnet (alias to testnet -h, --help                help for changeWeight
--k, --key string          select the key to use [fuji/devnet only] -g, --ledger              use ledger instead of key (always true on mainnet, defaults to false on fuji/devnet) --ledger-addrs strings    use the given ledger addresses -l, --local               operate on a local network -m, --mainnet             operate on mainnet --node-endpoint string    gather node id/bls from publicly available luxd apis on the given endpoint --node-id string          node-id of the validator
+-k, --key string          select the key to use [testnet/devnet only] -g, --ledger              use ledger instead of key (always true on mainnet, defaults to false on testnet/devnet) --ledger-addrs strings    use the given ledger addresses -l, --local               operate on a local network -m, --mainnet             operate on mainnet --node-endpoint string    gather node id/bls from publicly available luxd apis on the given endpoint --node-id string          node-id of the validator
--t, --testnet             fuji           operate on testnet (alias to fuji) --weight uint             set the new staking weight of the validator --config string           config file (default is $HOME/.lux-cli/config.json) --log-level string        log level for the application (default "ERROR")
+-t, --testnet             testnet           operate on testnet (alias to testnet) --weight uint             set the new staking weight of the validator --config string           config file (default is $HOME/.lux-cli/config.json) --log-level string        log level for the application (default "ERROR")